Opening, Break, & Closing Information

 - It is important to check out using one of our check out processes, as it is the best to avoid undue damage or cleaning charges.

-- This year students can choose from two processes, traditional or express, for checking out before they depart campus.
+- Students can choose from two processes, traditional or express, for checking out before they depart campus.
 Each individual in the room will need

 to check out using one of these processes.